-.05 Explanation of Formula for Determining Agricultural Value.
+.05.
+Explanation of Formula for Determining Agricultural Value.

-- A. Formula's Underlying Premise.
+A. Formula's Underlying Premise.
 The agricultural value of the land on which the landowner has applied to sell an easement shall be determined by the formula provided under Regulation .06.
 This formula, which measures the farm productivity of the applicant's land, provides a method for ascertaining the capitalized value of the sum necessary to rent the applicant's farm.
 (The formula's premise is that the capitalized value of cash rents paid for land is a reliable indicator of the land's agricultural value.)
-The formula numerically explains how certain factors such as a farm's location and its soil types affect rent. - B. Factors Affecting Rent. - (1) Soil Types.
+The formula numerically explains how certain factors such as a farm's location and its soil types affect rent.

+B. Factors Affecting Rent.

+(1) Soil Types.
 A survey of Maryland farmers who rented land revealed a strong relationship between rent and soil types, that is, the greater a land's natural productivity, the greater the rent paid for that land (and per the formula's premise, the greater the agricultural value of the land).
 As explained in Regulation .07, a land's natural productivity is measured in terms of a soil productivity index.
-This index is based on the natural characteristics of each soil class and how these characteristics relate to crop production. - (2) Location.
+This index is based on the natural characteristics of each soil class and how these characteristics relate to crop production.

+(2) Location.
 A survey of Maryland farmers also revealed a relationship between rent and a farm's location, that is, the greater a farm's average distance from Baltimore and Washington, up to 100 miles, the greater the rent paid for that land (and per the formula's premise, the greater the agricultural value of the land).
-Beyond 100 miles, the relationship between rent and a farm's location was not significant. - (3) Quantifying How Soil Types and Location Affect Rent.
+Beyond 100 miles, the relationship between rent and a farm's location was not significant.

+(3) Quantifying How Soil Types and Location Affect Rent.
 From the results of this survey, a mathematical equation was developed which effectively estimates how a farm's soil types and location would affect its rent.
-Being able to effectively estimate how these factors would affect a farm's rent (and consequently, per the formula's premise, how they would affect a farm's agricultural value), this
+Being able to effectively estimate how these factors would affect a farm's rent (and consequently, per the formula's premise, how they would affect a farm's agricultural value), this equation forms a major step in the Department's formula for determining agricultural value.

-This document is provided as a public resource for reference purposes only.
-Statutory and regulatory provisions can change as a result of legislative and regulatory action, so users are advised to consult the most recent version of the Annotated Code of the Public Laws of Maryland and the Code of Maryland Regulations (COMAR) available from the Maryland Department of Legislative Services at: http://www.mlis.state.md.us/.

-equation forms a major step in the Department's formula for determining agricultural value.
 The mathematical equation is as follows: Rent = -53 + (160 X productivity index) + (0.11 X average distance from Baltimore and Washington, up to 100 miles).
 The equation, however, is only effective for estimating rental values greater than \$25 per acre.
 For this reason, under the Department's formula for determining agricultural value, \$25 per acre constitutes the minimum per acre rental value for a parcel of land.